Multifamily vs. Single-family Investing

 When you buy a single-family home, your management fees are probably going to be in the range of eight to 10 percent of your rental income every month.

-The exact amount will obviously depend on where you are and which property management company you choose.
+The exact amount will depend on where you are and which property management company you choose.
 However, that range is pretty standard around the country.

 Multi-Family Property Management Fees